-Method 4 – Using Heat Gun on Chalk Painted Wood
+Method 4 – Using the Heat Gun On Chalk Painted Wood

-Using a heat gun is a good way to remove paint from wood.
-This will help you avoid contact with toxic dust but also the potentially toxic fumes that paint strippers generate.
+Using a heat gun is a good way to remove paint from your old wood furniture without using any chemicals.
+This will help you avoid contact with toxic dust, and the potentially toxic fumes that paint strippers generate.

 This is a good approach for use on both thin and thick layers of chalk paint.
 If you lack a heat gun, a heavy-duty hair dryer may do the trick.

-5. Wipe away any of the dust and chalk paint residue using a damp cloth.
+Step 5.
+Wipe away any of the dust and chalk paint residues using a damp cloth.
 Let the wood air dry completely before you move on.